 I love Advanced Custom Fields.
 It is an insanely helpful tool when it comes to custom theming.
 There is one trick that exists within it that I overlooked for way too long and it took someone pointing out its existence for me to realize it was there.
 Since then, I’ve tried to spread the word about its awesomeness.
 What I’m referring to is ACF Synchronized JSON.

 Let’s rewind to before I knew this feature existed.
-If I created a new field group or similar in ACF and I needed to move it to another install — let’s say I was working on a dev environment and didn’t want to fully resync the database, just needed to migrate the fields for a new feature — I might manually go and export the field group then go in to the other install and upload the export file to import the field group there.
+If I created a new field group or similar in ACF and I needed to move it to another WordPress installation — let’s say I was working on a dev environment and didn’t want to fully resync the database, just needed to migrate the fields for a new feature — I might manually go and export the ACF field group then go in to the other install and upload the export file to import the field group there.
 If I was just adding a new field to an existing field group, I would sometimes just manually recreate it.
 Was I losing hours to this?
 No. Was it kind of annoying?
 Yes.

 Enter ACF Synchronized JSON. (insert a heavenly chorus here)